 How do I enrol?
 Enroling is easy!
 Follow this link to our sign-up page.
 If you are experiencing any difficulties, let us know via our contact us page, and we will be happy to assist.

 Is the College accredited?
-The College is approved with the International Accreditation & Recognition Council (IARC).
+The College is approved with the International Approval and Registration Centre (IARC).
 IARC works with participating institutions across the world including the United Kingdom, United States, Europe, Asia and Australasia.
 This approval brings recognition of the College having met criteria in the areas of administration, course content, course delivery and student assessment.

 Since gaining my qualification, I’ve gone onto Broadcast Journalism and now have a regular slot working with a London based radio station, as well being published in national magazines and online material to boot.